Financial Aid

 State Benefits

 The State of Alabama offers financial assistance for many students.
-You can visit the website if you would like a more comprehensive list.
-The ASAP grant was discussed in the Grants section, and the Senior Adult Program is described in Scholarships.
+You can visit the website for a more comprehensive list.
+The ASAP grant was discussed in the Grants section, and the Senior Adult Program is described in the Scholarships section.
 Two additional types of state benefits will be discussed below.
 Students must also apply for the FAFSA.

 Alabama National Guard Education Assistance Program (ANGEAP) provides financial assistance beyond tuition and fees to Alabama National Guard members.
 Application forms are available online at www.ache.edu.
 The student must complete the forms and submit them to the SCO in the Financial Aid Office for any reimbursement.

 Alabama GI Dependent Scholarship Program offers financial assistance to eligible dependents of Alabama residents who have a service-connected disability.
 This program may pay for the student’s basic in-state tuition, instructional fees, and required books for collegiate coursework.
-The student is responsible for any remedial coursework, facility, and building fees since these are not covered by the program.
+The student is responsible for any remedial coursework, facility, and building fees, as the program does not cover these expenses.
 Applications may be obtained from any county veterans’ service officer (usually located in the local courthouse) or by contacting the Alabama State Department of Veterans Affairs at 334-242-5077.

-Beginning July 31, 2017, new requirements were established stating that this program may only be applied after all federal, state, institutional, and third-party grants and scholarships.
-The new requirements include undergraduate courses for students at the in-state rate plus a $1000 maximum limit on instructional fees and books per semester.
-Students need to refer to their award letter or certificate they received from the State of Alabama Department of Veterans Affairs to determine which requirements pertain to them.
+Beginning July 31, 2017, new requirements were established stating that this program may only be applied for after all federal, state, institutional, and third-party grants and scholarships have been received.
+The new requirements include undergraduate courses for students at the in-state rate, plus a $1000 maximum limit on instructional fees and books per semester.
+Students should refer to their award letter or certificate received from the Alabama Department of Veterans Affairs to determine which requirements apply to them.

 Tuition Assistance